magnacore/ViperOS/configurations/home/anaconda3/envs/util/share/doc/yt_dlp/README.txt

 youtube

--   lang: Language code to prefer translated metadata of this language (case-sensitive).
-By default, the video primary language metadata is preferred, with a fallback to en translated.
-See youtube.py for list of supported content language codes
 -   skip: One or more of hls, dash or translated_subs to skip extraction of the m3u8 manifests, dash manifests and auto-translated subtitles respectively